 At any time you can inform us that you no longer wish us to use your personal information.
 Whilst it is not a precondition of receiving your NHS service, the Healthshare clinicians and other staff have a duty to care for you safely.
 If they cannot ensure your care safety with the withdrawal of your information which they need, they may well discharge you from the Service and ask you to return to your GP.

 This course of action is of course a last resort and Healthshare will endeavour in all circumstances to continue your care.

 This fair processing notice explains why Healthshare collects information about you and how that information may be used.

-To ensure you receive the best possible care, your records are used to facilitate the care you receive.
-Information held about you may be used to help protect the health of the public and to help us manage the NHS.
+To ensure you receive the best possible care, your records are used to inform the care you receive.
+Information held about you may be used to help protect the health of the public.
 Information may be used within the service for clinical audit to monitor the quality of the service provided.